 I have learned that learning to play the guitar properly is not easy but if you are intent on doing so and are willing to put in the work, Vicki’s classes are the place to do so.
 I would recommend Vicki as a guitar teacher because she has the interests of her students at heart.”

-I can then find out a bit more about your playing level and preferred styles of music and suggest the right course of tuition for you, so that we can ensure together that you make the fastest progress possible. settings.
+We can then find out a bit more about your playing level and preferred styles of music and suggest the right course of tuition for you, so that we can ensure together that you make the fastest progress possible.

 At Croydon Guitar Tuition, our goal is for all our students to become well-rounded musicians & experience the thrill of playing as part of a live band.
 As performing musicians ourselves, we know how important this is to each student’s musical development (& how much fun & rewarding it can be!).

 If you’d like to find out more about this aspect of what we do, contact us today.